xndlnk/microservice-visualization/sources/microservice-system-analyzer/README.md

 ## WARNING: This package is no longer maintained.
-It is replaced by [tadis-analyzer](../tadis-analyzer).
+It is the first version of the analyzer which is based on Consul and has no Kubernetes support.
+This analyzer is replaced by [tadis-analyzer](../tadis-analyzer).

 ---